-We believe that the future of the construction industry lies in the standardization and simplification of advanced building science through virtual prototyping and dynamic simulation.
+We believe that the future of construction systems and the industry lies in the standardization and simplification of advanced building science through virtual prototyping and dynamic simulation.

 Let’s face it – the construction industry is changing rapidly.

-Transparency and accountability are shifting the way we do business, adding liabilities and risks to the already difficult job of building high performing, energy efficient designs.
-A shortage in skilled labor means we are constantly seeking ways to increase efficiency on the job site with simple and familiar methods of building, even as products are becoming more complex.
+Transparency and accountability are shifting the way we do business, adding liabilities and risks to the already difficult job of building high-performing, energy-efficient designs.
+A shortage of skilled labor means we are constantly seeking ways to increase efficiency on the job site with simple and familiar methods of building, even as products are becoming more complex.

 Construction defect litigators and insurance companies are equipped with advanced tools to help pinpoint errors in installation.
 So why aren’t we using those same tools to avoid errors?

 NOT using simulation to predict the reality of a job site is a substantial competitive disadvantage.

 Just ask the aerospace industry.
 They’ve been using virtual prototyping for years as a way to reduce the substantial costs associated with building high performance, complicated equipment.

 As net-zero, passive, LEED, and other code-compliant buildings become more complex and the interdependency of products and materials becomes more intricate, virtual prototyping and dynamic simulation are fast becoming economic ways to avoid future costs.